 Keynote Speaker, Conference Presenter and Awards Host

-John Suchet presents the flagship morning programme on Classic FM, every weekday from 9:00am to 1:00pm.
+John Suchet presents the The Classic FM Concert, every weekday evening from 8pm-10pm.

 Before joining Classic FM, John was best known as one of the country’s most popular television newscasters, working for ITN for 17 years until 2004, then again for Channel Five in 2006.
 Before becoming a newscaster, John was a reporter for ITN, covering major events around the world.
 He has been honoured for both roles: Television Journalist of the Year 1986, and Television Newscaster of the Year 1996.

 John began his career with Reuters news agency.
 In the summer of 1968 he was in Paris covering his first major story: the student riots which ultimately brought down President de Gaulle.
 After a brief spell with BBC TV News, he joined ITN in August 1972.